 \section{Finite-dimensional Nichols algebras of diagonal type}

-The finite-dimensional Nichols algebras of diagonal type were classified by Heckenberger in \cite{Hroot}\footnote{Indeed, he classifies a more large family but we only consider here finite-dimensional Nichols algebras.}.
+The finite-dimensional Nichols algebras of diagonal type were classified by Heckenberger in \cite{Hroot}\footnote{Indeed, he classifies a more larger family but we only consider here finite-dimensional Nichols algebras.}.
 They are parameterized by matrices of scalars.
-The classification and the structure of them are governed by certain Lie type objects, such as, PBW basis, the generalized Cartan matrix, the Weyl groupoid and the generalized root system, among others.
+The classification and their structure are governed by certain Lie type objects, such as, PBW basis, the generalized Cartan matrix, the Weyl groupoid and the generalized root system, among others.
 We recall here their main features needed for our work.
 We refer to \cite{AA-diag-survey} for an overview of the theory.

 We fix $\theta\in\N$ and set $\I=\I_\theta$.
 Throughout this section $\fq=(q_{ij})_{i,j\in\I}\in(\ku^\times)^{\I\times\I}$ denotes a matrix with finite-dimensional Nichols algebra $\BV_\fq$.
 This is constructed as a quotient of the free $\ku$-algebra generated by $E_1, ..., E_\theta$, that is